From Appalachian State University Policy Manual

 3.16 Unscheduled Public Speaking Areas

 - are areas on campus at which the University permits assemblies and gatherings of affiliated and non-affiliated persons and groups without prior approval, for noncommercial purposes, on a first-come first-served basis, unless the use of such area(s) has been previously scheduled pursuant to other provisions of this Policy.
-Currently, such Unscheduled Public Speaking Areas include Sanford Mall, Durham Park, the Duck Pond Field behind Trivette Hall, and the open-air amphitheater adjacent to the Plemmons Student Union.
+Currently, such Unscheduled Public Speaking Areas include Sanford Mall, Durham Park, and the Duck Pond Field behind Trivette Hall.

 3.17 Unlawful Conduct

 - is conduct that is prohibited by Federal, State, or local law or regulation, or that violates one or more rights of a person or entity under the common law of North Carolina.